dr-yst/org-x/dev-docs/activeContext.md

 - Proper handling of imports and unused variables reduces potential bugs and improves code clarity
 - When fields are moved from one struct to another during refactoring, access patterns need to be updated
 - Adding convenience methods can significantly improve code usability and maintainability
+- shadcn-svelte requires TailwindCSS v3, not the newer v4, for compatibility
+- The Button component from shadcn-svelte provides powerful variant options for semantic UI design
+- Using shadcn-svelte components improves accessibility and visual consistency across the application

 ### Difficulties and Solutions
 - Challenge: Determining the appropriate MVP scope